openamundsen/openamundsen/README.md

 The `OpenAmundsen` class encapsulates the required data and functionality for an openAMUNDSEN model run.
 The object oriented nature allows to, e.g., run several model runs in parallel from a single Python script.
-When instantiating a `OpenAmundsen`, the configuration for the model run must be passed in the constructor.
+When instantiating an `OpenAmundsen` object, the configuration for the model run must be passed in the constructor.
 After instantiation, the `initialize()` method must be called in order to create and initialize all required state variables, read the input files and meteorological data, etc. Then, the `run()` method can be called to perform the